Niloofar Ardalan: Retirement

-After Niloofar Ardalan could not accompany the Iranian women's national futsal team to the 2015 Asian Cup in Malaysia due to her husband's opposition to her travel, she stopped playing and began a coaching career.
+After Ardalan could not accompany the Iranian women's national futsal team to the 2015 Asian Cup in Malaysia due to her husband's opposition to her travel, she stopped playing and began a coaching career.
 At that time, the interference of different bodies with the issue and supporting her and solving Ardalan's problem for the trip to the World Futsal Championship in Guatemala in 2017, persuaded her to temporarily leave the decision to say goodbye; however, at the end of 2017, she went low-key after her decision for leaving the world of football and futsal as a player and began her career in the field of coaching.

 Managerial career

 The beginning of coaching in football

 She was one of the figures who entered the pool of coaches so soon after leaving her player career and began her efforts to take and pass coaching classes.
 Ardalan managed pretty soon to climb the coaching promotion ladder in both football and futsal fields.
 Accordingly, she obtained the A Asian Football Coach Certificate and the Asian Futsal Level 1 Coaching Certificate.
-Like her career as a player, she began her profession as a coach in football.
 Working as a coach and assistant in the Iranian women's under-14 national football team was her first football experience as a coach.
 In the Central Asian Women's Football Association Tournament (CAFA), she could win the first honor of her coaching career with the young national player girls as the Iranian team gained in third place.

 Ardalan started work as a coach in the Iranian women's under-16 national football team.
-With this team, she attended the Central Asian Women's Football Association Tournament (CAFA) and the Iranian girls became the runner-up team this time.
+With this team, she attended the Central Asian Women's Football Association (CAFA) Tournament and the Iranian girls finished as runner-ups.

 Futsal coaching

 The shining and successful start at coaching in football brought several offers to Ardalan for continuing her work in the field of coaching.
-Ultimately, she decided to pursue her career in the Saipa women's futsal team and officially took a step in her first head coaching experience, which was prominently successful and led her to win the runner-up title in her first year of presence in the Iranian Women's Futsal Premier League as a head coach, while she lost the championship cup in the final match.
+Ultimately, she decided to pursue her career in the Saipa women's futsal team and officially took a step in her first head coaching experience, which was prominently successful and led her to win the runner-up title in her first year of presence in the Iran Women's Futsal Premier League as a head coach, while she lost the championship cup in the final match.

 After spending a successful half-season in Saipa, an offer was made by the Iranian Football Federation at the same time of working as the head coach of the Saipa club to work as the head coach of Iran's national women's under-20 futsal team; Niloofar Ardalan welcomed this opportunity and her first cup was won in the role of the head coach with the Iranian women's under-20 national futsal team in the Central Asian Women's Futsal Tournament.